kennethSty/kennethSty/README.md

 🔬 **Previously at:**
 - **QuantumBlack, McKinsey** – Developed a **multivariate demand forecasting model** yielding **7-figure business value**.
 - **German Aerospace Center** – Consulted on **causal inference & LLM overlaps** & with published research.
-- **BMW Group** – Used Pyspark to optimizer BMWs Supply Chain in times or gas supply shortages.
+- **BMW Group** – Used Pyspark to optimize BMW's supply chain in times of gas supply shortages.

 ✍️ **At the German Aerospace Center I also wrote about Causality:** [Medium Blog](https://medium.com/causality-in-data-science)